Department of Geography

-I am a senior in the Honors College, majoring in Chemistry and minoring in Mathematics and Spanish.
+I am a senior in the Honors College, majoring in Chemistry and minoring in Mathematics.
 I took Professor Steve Shankman's two-term course, "War and Peace, Totality and Infinity", at OSCI during my sophomore year at UO -- It was a humbling and transformative experience, and I feel very fortunate to get to work with the Inside Out program and help it grow.

 Zoë WongI am a current senior in the Honors college majoring in Biology and Psychology with minors in Chemistry, Ethics and Music Studies.
 I have really enjoyed getting to know Eugene and feel very fortunate to have the opportunity to engage in programs like Inside Out.
 I took Professor Anita Chari’s Autobiography as Political agency class at OSP during winter term of my freshman year.
 The class was transformative in many aspects of my life and reminded me to find the humanity in every situation.
 I am the Inside Out “Prison Liaison Intern” and also co-coordinate Forward Tutors, a program that brings tutors into Serbu Juvenile Detention Center, Stepping Stone, and Looking Glass Pathways programs.